cafawo/NautiPy/README.md

 ## ISO 6709 Coordinates
-The library uses the ISO 6709 standard for GPS coordinates, i.e.
+The library uses the ISO 6709 standard for GPS coordinates without left padding of zeros, i.e.
 * Latitude: ±DD.D  (e.g. +50.12257)
-* Longitude: ±DDD.D (e.g. +008.66370)
+* Longitude: ±DDD.D (e.g. +8.66370)

 Future versions will include a conversion function from other formats.